shivamitakari/allinone/sites/README.txt

 The sites/all/ subdirectory structure should be used to place your custom and downloaded extensions including modules, themes, and third party libraries.

-Downloaded installation profiles should be placed in the /profiles directory in the Drupal root.
+ installation profiles should be placed in the /profiles directory in the Drupal root.

 In multisite configuration, extensions found in the sites/all directory